Promoting Independence in Older Adults

 Following the initial visit, clients will receive a detailed assessment of their fall risk, and recommendations to reduce the incidence of falls.
 The client and staff will then collaborate on goals and steps to improve safety in the home through follow-up training sessions to determine preferred adaptive equipment, education will be provided on correct use of equipment, and instruction given in how to modify daily living tasks to reduce your risk of a fall.

-If you are over the age of 65, are fearful of falling, have fallen in the last year, are having difficulty managing daily activities, and/or are concerned about remaining safely in your home, then consider utilizing the services of
+If you are over the age of 65, are fearful of falling, have fallen in the last year, are visually impaired, require help in managing daily activities, and/or are concerned about remaining safely in your home, then consider utilizing the services of

 Promoting Independence in Older Adults.